AbeTavarez/Learn_vim_fast/README.md

 | j (lower case)| to move down
 | k (lower case)| to move up

-You can use the `l, h, j and k` to move around faster without having to move your hand from it's position.
+You can use the `l, h, j and k` to move around faster without having to move your hand from it position.